 Our Vision & Aims

-We are working with our members and key national partners to ensure that all individuals who are malnourished or at risk of malnutrition in any healthcare or social setting are identified early through nutrition screening using a validated tool such as BAPEN's "Malnutrition Universal Screening Tool" ('MUST').
-We are striving to make sure that all individuals who are malnourished or ‘at risk’ of malnutrition receive appropriate, individualised treatment.
+We work with our members and key national partners to ensure that all individuals who are malnourished, or at risk of malnutrition, in any healthcare or social setting are identified early through nutrition screening using a validated tool such as BAPEN's "Malnutrition Universal Screening Tool" ('MUST') and receive appropriate, individualised treatment.

 In order to achieve this, all health and social care professionals should be adequately trained to understand the importance of good nutritional care and have the skills appropriate to their role to implement this.
 Good nutrition and hydration care should be recognised as being a fundamental core component of providing safe and effective quality care in all care settings.
 One of our key challenges is making sure that the nutritional care individuals receive is seamless across the organisations who are involved in providing their care.
 Hence, the nutritional care delivered must meet an individual’s needs, irrespective of the care setting.
 This transfer of information for nutritional care between care homes, hospitals and community services is often poor and needs to be improved by the development of integrated nutrition pathways of care.

 BAPEN is committed to ensuring that nutrition becomes everyone’s responsibility.
-Our Malnutrition Action Group, under the leadership of Professor Marinos Elia, is working on a project to develop and test ‘self-screening’ for malnutrition so that individuals and their carers can undertake this initial screening themselves.
-We are also working to improve the information available for patients and their carers, and to ensure that this information is easily accessible.
+Our Malnutrition Action Group launched the first national Malnutrition Self-Screening Tool, so that individuals and their carers can undertake this initial screening themselves (www.malnutritionselfscreening.org/self-screening.html).
+We are also working to improve the information available for patients and their carers.

 We are also committed to ensuring that the best available clinical and scientific evidence is implemented in practice.
 BAPEN therefore develops reports, toolkits and guidance for health and social care professionals and commissioners.